Dre Campbell Farm

 Garlic does take a while to reach harvest, but the wait is worth it.

 When planting, it’s best to get your stock from a farmer’s market or gardening center.
-Also, make sure you buy varieties that work for your area.
+Also, ensure you purchase varieties that are suitable for your area.

 Here’s how to grow garlic at home: